-- 190. In other words, for 2013, the USDA estimated that China represented nearly 20% of the U.S. export market. - 191.
-Before China's discovery of MIR162 in U.S. corn shipments, China was the third-largest market for U.S. corn, and its share of our market was projected to grow substantially.
-China is by far the largest potential growth market for U.S. corn. - J. Syngenta Expanded Sales of Viptera Acreage Despite Having No Approval from China, Even While the Importance of the Chinese Market Continued to Increase. - 192.
-China continued to be a major and growing market for U.S. corn and corn products during the 2012 and 2013 crop years. - 193.
+- 182. In other words, for 2013, the USDA estimated that China represented nearly 20% of the U.S. export market. - 183.
+Before China's discovery in November 2013 of MIR162 in U.S. corn shipments, China was the third-largest market for U.S. corn, and its share of our market was projected to grow substantially.
+China is by far the largest potential growth market for U.S. corn. - J. Syngenta Expanded Sales of Viptera Acreage Despite Having No Approval from China, Even While the Importance of the Chinese Market Continued to Increase. - 184.
+China continued to be a major and growing market for U.S. corn and corn products during the 2012 and 2013 crop years. - 185.
 However, during that period, China still had not yet approved the import of MIR162.
 Syngenta was still in the approval process and was correcting deficiencies identified by the Chinese Ministry of Agriculture.
 It had no assurance that approval would be conferred by the 2013 crop year.
-In fact, as of October 2013, Syngenta was still completing required research for its application. - 194.
-Corn industry groups continued to object to Syngenta Seeds' commercialization of Viptera. - 195.
-In fact, during 2012-2013, China had become the third largest export market for U.S. corn.
-As reported by Iowa Corn Growers Association, "[i]n 2012/13, China was the third largest export market for U.S. corn and up until the recent issue [the rejections beginning in 2013]

-[China] was on track to meet or exceed that position."
+In fact, as of October 2013, Syngenta was still completing required research for its application.

+- 186. Corn industry groups continued to object to Syngenta Seeds' commercialization of Viptera. - In fact, during 2012-2013, China had become the third largest export market for U.S. corn.
+As reported by Iowa Corn Growers Association, "[i]n 2012/13, China was the third largest export market for U.S. corn and up until the recent issue [the rejections beginning in November 2013] [China] was on track to meet or exceed that position."
 China and MIR162, 2-2014, Iowa Corn Growers Association (Feb.
-6, 2014).

-- 196. Nevertheless, Syngenta continued to market Viptera during the 2012 and 2013 crop years.
-Estimates were that during this period Syngenta had increased the market share of Viptera to well more than 2%, and, by some estimates as high as 3.5%, of the corn area grown in the U.S. - 197.
-This increase further ensured that Viptera would disseminate throughout the U.S. corn supply and that it could not-and would not-be channeled away from export markets, such as China, which had not approved MIR162, thereby jeopardizing the entire U.S. corn market, including corn grown by Plaintiffs and the Minnesota Class.
+6, 2014). - 188.
+Nevertheless, Syngenta continued to market Viptera during the 2012 and 2013 crop years.
+Estimates were that during this period Syngenta had increased the market share of Viptera to well more than 2%, and, by some estimates as high as 3.5%, of the corn area grown in the U.S. - 189.
+This increase further ensured that Viptera would disseminate throughout the U.S. corn supply and that it could not-and would not-be channeled away from export markets, such as China, which had not approved MIR162.